-Our experiment can be divided into three phases: Collecting the data through repeated web crawls, distilling the data to make it amenable to analysis, and mining the distillate.
-This section describes each of the phases in more detail.
+Our experiment can be divided into three phases: collecting the data through repeated Web crawls, distilling the data to make it amenable to analysis, and mining the distillate.
+This section describes each of these phases in more detail.

-3.1 Collecting the Data
+3.1.
+Collecting the data

-Between 26 Nov.
-2002 and 5 Dec.
-2002, we performed a large crawl ("crawl 1") that downloaded 151 million HTML pages as well as 62 million non-HTML pages, which we subsequently ignored.
-We then attempted to fetch each of these 151 million HTML pages ten more times over a span of ten weeks.
+Between 26 November 2002 and 5 December 2002, we performed a large crawl ('crawl 1') that downloaded 151 million HTML pages as well as 62 million non-HTML pages, which we subsequently ignored.
+We then attempted to download each of these 151 million HTML pages 10 more times over a span of 10 weeks.
 Naturally, some of these pages became either temporarily or permanently unavailable.
 Moreover, we experienced a catastrophic disk failure during the third crawl, causing us to lose a quarter of the logs of that crawl.
-Figure 1 shows the distribution of successful downloads.
-As can be seen, we succeeded in downloading 49.2% of the pages all eleven times, and 33.6% ten times, leaving 17.2% of the pages that could only be downloaded nine times or fewer.